-For the result offset clause the integer literal must be equal to 0 (default if the clause is not given), or positive.
+For the result offset clause the integer literal (or dynamic parameter) must be equal to 0 (default if the clause is not given), or positive.
 If it is larger than the number of rows in the underlying result set, no rows are returned.

-For the fetch first clause, the literal must be 1 or higher.
+For the fetch first clause, the literal (or dynamic parameter) must be 1 or higher.
 The literal can be omitted, in which case it defaults to 1.
 If the clause is omitted entirely, all rows (or those rows remaining if a result offset clause is also given) will be returned.

 '''

+Fetch the first row of T

 SELECT FROM T FETCH FIRST ROW ONLY

+Sort T using column I, then fetch rows 11 through 20 of the sorted

+rows (inclusive)

 SELECT FROM T ORDER BY I OFFSET 10 ROWS FETCH NEXT 10 ROWS ONLY

+Skip the first 100 rows of T

+If the table has fewer than 101 records, an empty result set is

+returned

 SELECT FROM T OFFSET 100 ROWS

 '''